 1 c sour cream, Mexican crema, plain Greek yogurt, or my Chipotle Cream Dressing

 1/2 c salsa (I like to use Whole Foods Market‘s Roasted Chipotle Salsa)

 10 black olives, sliced thinly

-1. Mix together the canola oil, lime juice, chili powder, and cumin in a bowl.
+1. Mix together the vegetable oil, lime juice, chili powder, and cumin in a bowl.

 2. Marinate the chicken breasts in the lime marinade in a Ziploc bag for at least 2 hours prior to grilling.